 Until 2006 it was just a black and white site.
 So simple!

 Then I progressed to the more modern design in 2007.
-That sports car; everyone kept emailing asking if that’s what I taught in!
+That sports car; people kept emailing asking if that’s what I taught in!

 In 2009 I moved on to mark 3.
-This was when 1stDrive.com really took off and I regularly had over 8000 visitors a month with the help of this site!
+This was when 1stDrive.com really took off!

 November 2012 and it was time for mark 4.
 I gave the site a fresh new look, made it mobile friendly and built up the driving instructor zone.